What is industry 4.0?

 No matter how autonomous your systems get, you will always need people.
 Empower them with technologies like AI and access to live sensor data – so they know what’s happening on the shop floor and are ready to make quick decisions and handle issues as they spring up.
 Wearable devices and augmented reality apps can also help them solve problems, monitor their health, and keep them safe.

-There’s a broad portfolio of Industry 4.0 solutions in the market, helping thousands of companies transform their digital supply chain – reinventing production, focusing on customers, and connecting their entire organization.
+There’s a broad portfolio of Industry 4.0 solutions in the market, helping thousands of companies transform their digital supply chain – reinventing production, focusing on customers, and connecting their entire organisation.

 Here are some benefits companies are experiencing:

-- Radical improvements in productivity and automation: Businesses are making data-driven decisions across their operations, improving forecast accuracy, supporting on-time delivery, and building profit-optimized plans.
+- Radical improvements in productivity and automation: Businesses are making data-driven decisions across their operations, improving forecast accuracy, supporting on-time delivery, and building profit-optimised plans.